-I work in French films from time to time and in order to work there, you need an agent in Paris.
-So had one in recent years and one day, out of the blue, I got a phone call from Paris, ‘Would you like to do it?’
+I work in French films from time to time and to work there, you need an agent in Paris.
+So I had one in recent years, and one day, out of the blue, I got a phone call from Paris, ‘Would you like to do it?’
 So I said, ‘Who’s directing it?
 Who are the other actors?’
-And when they told me Bille August, Hilary Swank and Helena Bonham Carter, I didn’t think it over, I agreed right way, I didn’t even need to read the script.
+And when they told me Bille August, Hilary Swank, and Helena Bonham Carter, I didn’t think it over; I agreed right way, I didn’t even need to read the script.
 Since it was a German-Belgian co-production, they also needed Belgian cast and crew members, and apparently they chose me for one reason or another [laughs].

 You speak several languages perfectly, but still, do you ever need a dialogue coach when you’re working abroad and speak a foreign language?

-Helena had a dialogue coach; she’s British but she played an American, and he always listened to her very carefully, to every word she said.
-He also coached me, and he told me, ‘Johan, you don’t have to play an American, your character has been living there for about fifteen years.
-Maybe pay a little more attention to this, or that.’
-He gave me very interesting advise from time to time.
-He also suggested me to say every line of dialogue in a foreign language very slowly, and say it over and over again, and always do it faster.
+Helena had a dialogue coach; she’s British, but she played an American, and he always listened to her very carefully, to every word she said.
+He also coached me, and he told me, ‘Johan, you don’t have to play an American; your character has been living there for about fifteen years.
+Maybe pay a little more attention to this or that.’
+He gave me very interesting advice from time to time.
+He also suggested to me that I’d say every line of dialogue in a foreign language very slowly, and say it over and over again, and always do it faster.
 So that’s what I’ve been doing now, and it works very well.
-Sometimes I work for hours to prepare for one particular scene, because I begin with [speaks very slowly] je commence à parler comme ça en français, and as you practice, you need to adapt this line in terms of the sense, the precision and the truthfulness of the language you’re speaking.
-It’s like you’re playing a guitar solo, your fingers need a memory of their own, and that’s what I do with my mouth.
-Nobody can teach you that, it just takes a lot of practice to get it right.
+Sometimes I work for hours to prepare for one particular scene because I begin with [speaks very slowly], Je commence à parler comme ça en français, and as you practice, you need to adapt this line in terms of the sense, the precision, and truthfulness of the language you’re speaking.
+It’s like you’re playing a guitar solo; your fingers need a memory of their own, and that’s what I do with my mouth.
+Nobody can teach you that; it just takes a lot of practice to get it right.